AnotherLaughingMan/Zer0Talk-Releases/docs/user-guide.md

 ## Message Options

-- Edit: Right-click a sent message and choose "Edit".
+- Edit: Hover over a sent message to reveal the action bar, then click the edit icon.
+You can only edit a message for 25 minutes after sending - once the timer expires, the message is no longer editable.
 Edited messages are propagated to recipients.
-- Delete: Right-click and choose "Delete" to remove locally and send a deletion request to the peer.
+- Delete: Hover over a message to reveal the action bar, then click the delete icon.
+This only deletes the message locally - it does not notify the contact or delete the message on their side.
-- Burn (Ephemeral): Use the "Burn" option to set a lifetime for a message; once expired it will be removed from local storage and the peer will be requested to remove it as well.
+- Burn (Ephemeral): Use the "Burn" option to immediately wipe all messages YOU sent from the conversation after confirming in a dialog.
+This does not affect any messages on your contact's side.

+## Account Deletion

+To permanently delete your account and all associated user data:

+1. Go to Settings -> Danger Zone
+2. Read the helpful instructions provided in the Danger Zone panel carefully
+3. In the "Delete Account" section, enter the random phrase shown exactly as displayed
+4. Confirm that you wish to delete your account and all user data

+**Warning**: This action is irreversible and will permanently remove your identity, contacts, message history, and all other user data from your device.
+The Danger Zone panel contains important information about this process that you should read and understand before proceeding.

 ## Themes & Appearance

-Open Settings -> Themes to use the Theme Editor:
-- Pick a base theme (Light/Dark)
+- Theme selection is in Settings -> Appearance where you can pick a legacy theme or custom theme if you've created one with the Theme Editor
+- The Theme Editor is located on the Left Bar of the Main Window - click it to open the Theme Editor:
   - Adjust colors, gradients, and export/import theme files
   - Save themes for sharing

 ## Notifications & Sounds

-- Toggle sound and notification preferences in Settings -> Notifications.
-- Incoming contact invites surface as a small toast with an "Open Invites" button.
-Clicking that button or the Pending Invites control opens the right-side Invites panel (Notifications -> Pending Invites) where you can accept or reject invites.
-- DND mode silences notifications and can be scheduled.
-- System tray integrates for quick access and show/hide behavior.
+- Notification toasts appear for various events and take you to the relevant panel in the Notification Center (Right Panel):
+  - Invite notifications take you to the "Pending Invites" view where you can accept or reject invites
+  - Unread messages appear in the "Messages" panel
+  - General information, warnings, errors, and notices appear in the "Alerts" panel
+- DND (Do Not Disturb) mode still holds alerts, messages, and invites in the Notification Center, but silences sounds and doesn't display desktop pop-in notifications.

-## Running a Dedicated Node (Advanced)
+## Running a Dedicated Peer Node (Advanced)

-A Dedicated Node (called a "Major Node" in settings) is a longer-running instance of ZTalk configured to stay online so it can act as a relay or availability point for your contacts.
+A Dedicated Peer Node improves the P2P Network stability by being an always-on peer.
+You have to leave your client running in the System Tray (enabling the System tray features that are currently broken).
+By being a Dedicated Peer Node you contribute to the global ZTalk Network by being a stable peer.
 This is optional and intended for advanced users.

 ### Intended Use Cases
 - Improve message delivery when your client is offline
 - Provide a stable public endpoint for NAT traversal and rendezvous

 ### Requirements
-- A Windows server or VM reachable by peers (public IP recommended)
-- A router/firewall allowing inbound TCP/UDP on the configured ports (see Quick Setup)
-- Sufficient disk space and a stable internet connection
+- An always-on high-speed connection with no data limit
+- Keep your ZTalk client running in the background
+- Forward your ports on your router/firewall
+- Ensure Windows Firewall isn't blocking ZTalk

 ### Quick Setup
-1. Download the self-contained Release or Release-sc build and extract it on the server.
-2. In the app Settings -> Network (Dedicated Peer Node) toggle the "Enable as dedicated peer node" option (this sets the `MajorNode` flag in persisted settings).
-Alternatively, set `MajorNode: true` in your `settings.json` to enable it manually.
+1. In the app Settings -> Network toggle the "Enable as dedicated peer node" option.
-3. Ensure the node is reachable: forward the chosen port (default 26264) from your router to the server, or set a different port in Settings/`settings.json`.
-4. Add any known public relay/seed nodes using the Known Dedicated Peer Nodes (KnownMajorNodes) list; entries are host:port (for example: example.com:26264).
-5. Start ZTalk on the server.
-The app will call Network.StartIfMajorNode(port, MajorNode) and will attempt to listen on the configured port when MajorNode is enabled.

-### Security Considerations
-- Keep the node’s identity passphrase secure.
-Compromise of the node's keys can reveal your presence on the network.
-- Consider using a firewall, reverse proxy and TLS if exposing administrative or management endpoints.

-## Backup and Restore

-- Export settings and identity via Settings -> Backup.
-- Backup files are encrypted if you set a passphrase.
-- Use the Restore option to import settings and identity on another device.
+2. Forward port 26264 (or your chosen port) on your router/firewall.
+3. Ensure Windows Firewall allows ZTalk through.
+4. Keep your ZTalk client running in the background.

 ## Troubleshooting

 - No connection: Ensure at least one node or peer is online, and check firewall/router settings.
 - Messages not delivering: Check peer availability and logs in the app's diagnostics panel.
 - Audio not playing: Confirm sound files exist in `Assets/Sounds` and system volume settings.
+Additionally, sounds might lag on first play because they haven't been cached by the App yet, so you may hear delays in the audio at first.

 ---

-If you want, I can expand any section into step-by-step screenshots or a short quick-start video script.